devforfu/blogapp/pages/2018-03-28-generators-pipeline.md

 An alternative approach is to read the images gradually in small chunks, converting every of them into the expected representation, and sending them into the training algorithm afterwards.
-To achieve this goal, you can create a group of generators where every of them is expecting a $$(x, y)$$ pair with the images and labels, applies transformations, and yields it to the next transformer in the chain.
+To achieve this goal, you can create a group of generators where every of them is expecting an $(x, y)$ pair with the images and labels, applies transformations, and yields it to the next transformer in the chain.

 <blockquote class="tip">